yfann/TechGuidence/AI/AWS/Q&A.md

 + F1 score:
     + a common metric for classification tasks
     + highly imbalanced datasets
+    + The F1 score is the harmonic mean of precision and recall.

 <!-- regression metrics -->
 + R squared